 2. Understand The Company You’re Investing In Thoroughly

 Before you make the choice, you need to determine which companies would be suitable for you.
-Invest in companies who have a high chance of remaining profitable even in times of economic crisis.
+Invest in companies that have a high chance of remaining profitable even in times of economic crisis.
 The finances of the company should be strong enough to withstand any turbulence in the stock market.
 Investment takes 7-10 years to yield good results, so you should look for long term gains rather than short term fulfilment of your needs.
-A small company that might look promising today might

 3. Reduce Risks By Diversifying